Janispamela/ecommerce-acme-frontend/README.md

 # The ACME Speed Shop

+For the frontend repository of the application, please visit [ecommerce-acme-frontend](https://github.com/Janispamela/ecommerce-acme-frontend).
+For the backend repository of the application, please visit [ecommerce-acme-backend](https://github.com/Janispamela/ecommerce-acme-backend).

-This repository contains the frontend and backend code for an eCommerce website built using ReactJS, ExpressJS, and MongoDB.
-The concept was inspired by the cartoon "Wile E. Coyote and the Road Runner," where Wile E. Coyote's elaborate attempts to capture the Road Runner using ACME products often backfire comically.
+The concept of this eCommerce website built using ReactJS, ExpressJS, and MongoDB was inspired by the cartoon "Wile E. Coyote and the Road Runner," where Wile E. Coyote's elaborate attempts to capture the Road Runner using ACME products often backfire comically.

 <div style="text-align: center;">
 <img width="878" alt="PROYECTO_5" src="https://github.com/Janispamela/ecommerce-acme-frontend/assets/143107714/89d8aadf-b644-49bf-bfbf-e609bcb1b990">